Egg yolk for cats: healthy or dangerous?

 6. Healthy alternatives to egg yolks

-- Chicken broth: Supports fluid balance and provides important minerals ( make your own chicken broth for cats )
+- Chicken broth: Supports fluid balance and provides important minerals ( Make your own chicken broth for cats )

 - Salmon or tuna: Rich in omega-3 fatty acids for coat and joints

-- Liver: Contains many vitamins, but only feed in small quantities
+- Liver: Contains many vitamins, but feed only in small quantities.

 When is egg yolk particularly useful?